 This is probably the most popular one:

-Bottom Line: No!
-Research shows it is only warranted in large-scale farming operations where the soil has a proven magnesium deficiency, and even then, there are other ramifications.
-Home garden use of Epsom salt (magnesium sulfate) is rated as ‘irresponsible without regard to soil conditions, plant needs, and environmental health’.
+In fact, home garden use of Epsom salt (magnesium sulfate) is rated as ‘irresponsible without regard to soil conditions, plant needs, and environmental health’.
 [You can read more here]

 2. Sugar or Baking Soda for Sweeter Tomatoes [pin it here]